Sniffy2019/Deep-State-weekender/README.md

 The colours for the main page are a 'vibrant catch the user’s eye’ style, with the image of two photos depicting revellers having a good time.
 The writing is done using a marker pen to give a real festival feel to it.
 The colour of the font is black and full in texture to give an authentic retro look.
-Underneath the sections are on a straightforward background with white writing; the 4 sections then allow you to purchase tickets, see other events, look for the site via google maps and follow the social elements of the web site.
+Underneath the sections are on a straightforward background with white writing; the 4 sections then allow you to purchase tickets, see other events, look for the site via google maps and follow the social elements of the web site as well as sampling some of the lineups playlist.
 The nav bar at the bottom is dark slate gray just to allow white writing and the buttons to have some contrast.
 The line up page is the flyer just with the three dates on and a selection of Dj's/bands.
 These of course are made up and the site just depicts what the reveller would hypothetically see if they chose the full three day festival, or a day of their choosing.
 The backgound colour is light Grey as it allows the payment page and map clear definition on their respective pages.